SherG/cool-iron/blog/facebook-ads-roi.md

 Since each client pays $500/month, and he's made 1 sale, he's $6,000 towards his $100k goal.
 That means he needs only 16 more sales to add $100k to his revenue.
 Sixteen divided by 2 (sales per month) = 8 months to his target.

 What if he increased his ad spend in order to double his sales amount?
-He could potentially hit his revenue target in 4 measly months.
+He could potentially hit his revenue target in 4 months.
 Since he has near-perfect retention rates, once he hits his revenue goal, Facebook Ads would be an occasional, not recurring cost.

 The calculation above is basic.
 The client would need to account for advertising and Facebook marketer costs when calculating ROI and how fast he'd attain his goals.
 He could then determine whether he wanted to speed the process up.

 Running a few numbers can open our eyes our options.

+Remember, this scenario assumes you are using a Facebook marketer who delivers quality leads on a regular basis and that you've got your lead qualification / sales process down.
+You will also have to factor in the cost of your time.

 ## A Few Additional Considerations

 The purpose of this article was to underscore the importance of having a goal for your campaigns before they launch and of having useful metrics by which to judge the outcomes.
-But I want to leave you with a few additional considerations.
+Here are a few additional considerations.

 1. Anything can be done well or poorly and that includes Facebook campaigns.
 If you're not getting results, choose another marketer.
 2. Before you hire a Facebook ad marketer, first verify results they've achieved for others.
 This is your best indicator that they will be able to deliver qualified leads to you on a continuing basis.